 - Facebook works well for shorter content and pictures—so it’s great for quick posts, sale announcements and pictures of your spa facilities.

-- YouTube is a great platform for your medical professionals to explain how they use lasers in your med spa, or to compare the results of alternative procedures.
+- YouTube and TikTok are a great platforms for your medical professionals to explain how they use lasers in your med spa, or to compare the results of alternative procedures.
 You can also use video to show off the features of your med spa and to introduce your team.

 5. Measure Results